The Ordinary Niacinamide Powder – Please make sure you read and understand the products you can and cannot mix with this before using it.

-There are a lot of products you cannot mix this with, however, you can continue to use them in your routine EXCEPT for any form of vitamin c which includes the derivatives.
-This information was sent to me from Deciem.
+There are a lot of products you cannot mix this with.
+However, you can continue to use them in your routine EXCEPT for any form of vitamin c which includes the derivatives.
+This information was sent to me in Deciem.

 The Ordinary Niacinamide Reviews

 The Ordinary Niacinamide Powder currently scores 4.2/5 on the Deciem website.
 Find more reviews below, on Instagram and in the Facebook Group.

 Nia: I’m loving it.
 I just add a tiny bit to NIOD SDSM in my palm.
 Nicer than the 10%, no stickiness.

 Jen: I really like it so far!
 I’ve tried with NMF – nice pairing.
 I didn’t personally as it paired with Hyaluronic Acid.
 Overall it’s too soon to know the effect, but I’m enjoying using it and feeling like a chemist again. 😁

 Been using it in a moisturiser on my arms and chest also.

 Anna: Love or so far!
 Been using it every day.
 I’ve mixed it with Hyaluronic Acid, a serum from Trader Joe’s (very similar consistency to TO’s HA) and just tried it with alpha arbutin.
 I was worried it might be gritty, but both mixtures went immediately smooth and left a hydrated, silky feeling on my skin.